What is the HASS-D Lottery?

 How to enter the HASS-D lottery

-Continuing students must enter the lottery for Fall 2013 courses between May 1, 2013 and August 19, 2013 (lottery closes at 5PM EST).
+All students must enter the lottery for Spring 2014 courses between December 2, 2013 and January 21, 2014 (lottery closes at 5PM EST).
 Go to the pre-registration page on the MIT website and select the HASS-Ds you’re interested in taking.
 Clicking on each will bring you to instructions for submitting it as a lottery selection.
 The lottery will assign you only one HASS-D subject a semester, but you may submit up to six choices, in order of preference.
 Typically, about 90 percent of students receive their first choice.

 Learning the results, and keeping your spot

-The Registrar’s Office will post the lottery results for Fall 2013 classes by August 21, 2013.
+The Registrar’s Office will post the lottery results for Spring 2014 classes by January 23, 2014.
 You can view your lottery assignment, along with the rest of your class schedule, on WebSIS, or check your registration.
 You must attend the first class meeting, or your seat may be given away.

 Please note: If the lottery does not assign you a class, WebSIS does not have any special way of indicating that.
 If your schedule does not have a HASS-D in it after the date listed above, that means you were lotteried out of all of your choices, and you should consult the Open Class List.